 The sharing economy affects home and car policies separately.
 Uber and Lyft drivers get separate insurance policies that kick in when a shift starts.
 The companies require that all drivers carry their own insurance policies that fulfill state minimums.
 However, when a driver logs into an app or actively transports a passenger, the companies both offer insurance that applies when a driver causes an accident or is liable for other damages.

-If you’ve been involved in an accident at the hands of a sharing economy service in Nevada, contact a Las Vegas personal injury attorney from Cogburn Law Offices today for a free case consultation.
+If you’ve been involved in an accident at the hands of a sharing economy service in Nevada, contact a Las Vegas accident attorney from Cogburn Law Offices today for a free case consultation.